-The information below outlines the ways in which EPA, LDWG, the Implementing Entity and the remediation contractor will work together to fulfill outreach and communication goals during construction of the upper reach remedy.
+The information that follows outlines the ways in which EPA, LDWG, and the remediation contractor will work together to fulfill outreach and communication goals during construction of the upper reach remedy:

-- EPA Provides oversight to the cleanup work with regular construction updates from the Implementing Entity. - EPA Remedial Project Manager (RPM) Responsible for overall regulatory agency oversight of the design and construction of the remedy. - EPA Public Information Officer (PIO) Responsible for public communications on behalf of the EPA. - LDWG LDWG, in accordance with existing agreements with the EPA, is responsible for completing the remedial design of the upper reach sediment cleanup projects. - The Implementing Entity The Implementing Entity is responsible for preparing the cleanup construction contract documents, hiring the remediation contractor and hiring construction quality assurance monitoring teams. - PIO Team Responsible for public communications on behalf of LDWG.
+- EPA: Provides oversight to the cleanup work with regular construction updates from LDWG - EPA Remedial Project Manager: Responsible for overall regulatory agency oversight of the design and construction of the remedy - EPA Public Information Officer (PIO): Responsible for public communications on behalf of the EPA - LDWG: LDWG, in accordance with existing agreements with the EPA, is responsible for completing the remedial design of the upper reach sediment cleanup projects.
+LDWG is responsible for preparing the cleanup construction contract documents, hiring the remediation contractor, and hiring construction quality assurance monitoring teams. - PIO Team: Responsible for public communications on behalf of LDWG

-Coordination between the EPA, the Implementing Entity and the Remediation Contractor will be ongoing throughout construction to stay on top of project activities and address community concerns.
+Coordination between the EPA, LDWG, and the remediation contractor will be ongoing throughout construction to stay on top of project activities and address community concerns.